 - Has taken California RBS training through Serving Alcohol (or other providers) before March 29, 2021.
 Even if you've taken RBS training before or after, then you may still not comply, depending on when your provider was approved.

 - Needs to take training to serve alcohol within 60 days of hire.

 Is there anything new to the process?

 Once you have completed the review of the new material, you will then need to access the RBS Portal one more time.
 You will then take the RBS exam.
 The questions throughout the course will help you practice and understand what will be on the RBS exam.
 You have three attempts to complete the RBS exam.
-You must pass it with a 70% or higher.
-It is open-book, open-note with a downloadable file provided within the Serving Alcohol course material and knowledge checks to help you prepare.
-Once you have passed the RBS exam, your employer will see that you have completed the requirements through the portal.
+You must pass it with 70% or higher.
+It is an open-book, open note with a downloadable file provided within our Serving Alcohol RBS Training course material and knowledge checks to help you prepare.
+Once you have passed the RBS exam, your employer will see that you have completed the requirements through the RBS portal.

 You will need to do the following:

 Step 1: Your staff will need to register with the state of California in their RBS Portal.
 They will navigate to 'Getting Started' at the bottom of their screen and register on the portal.
 (This login is entirely separate from Serving Alcohol).
 They must pay $3 to the state of California to register.
 Have them write down their Server ID provided to them by the state.

 Step 2: Enroll in the California RBS Training course.
 Please enter your new RBS Server ID and last name.
 Your last name in the course MUST be the same as your RBS login.
 Complete the RBS training course.
 Your completion status will automatically be transmitted from Serving Alcohol to the state. (forgot your password?)

 We would like you to log back into your profile; you will have access to the new material and a chance to review it in its entirety.
 If you've never taken RBS training with Serving Alcohol before, you'll need to register, purchase, and follow the prompts.

 Do I need a different login to access the RBS Portal?